The Orinoquía region of Colombia: Between oblivion, extractivism and an agricultural reserve

 Casanare: Caño Mochuelo and the conflicts surrounding two “environmental” projects

 The Caño Mochuelo Indigenous Reserve, located in the department of Casanare, won an important victory in 2010: in a general assembly, the communities decided to prevent oil exploration in their territory (15).
-However, the communities are now debating whether to implement two projects that are part of the “green economy”—a trend that Iván Duque's government originally promoted, and Gustavo Petro's government later expanded upon.
+However, the communities are now debating about two projects that are part of the “green economy”—a trend that Iván Duque's government originally promoted, and Gustavo Petro's government later expanded upon.
 These two projects are 1) the sale of carbon credits, and 2) a 200-hectare “reforestation” project with eucalyptus species.

 The Caño Mochuelo Reserve is a rather unique case in Colombia's cultural pluriversity.
 In an area of less than 100,000 hectares, ten different Indigenous Peoples are confined within 14 settlements; these Peoples have nomadic or semi-nomadic traditions and have historically been physically and culturally exterminated (16).
 As a form of governance and participation, the communities have a General Assembly.
 Yet sometimes the decision of the Assembly is not respected, and one person ends up making a decision for all 14 communities.